-Our Artists in Schools program offers grant funding to bring in professional teaching artists into approximately 140 public, private and charter schools throughout Wake County to implement curriculum-based arts education.
+Our Artists in Schools program offers grant funding and other support to help Wake County schools bring in professional teaching artists to implement curriculum-based arts education.
+Approximately 140 public, private and charter schools throughout Wake County participate in this program.

 Thanks to the Artists in Schools program, more than 120,000 Wake County school children see a theater, dance or music performance, or receive a week-long artist visit, each year.

 64 writer residencies